SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Introduction

-In recent years, Large Language Models (LLMs) have gradually been introduced into the transportation domain, providing a new technique for understanding traffic behavior understanding \cite{b10,b11}.
-Researchers explore transforming trajectory modeling into language sequence problems by discretizing continuous trajectories into tokens for prediction and generation \cite{b16,b17,b18,b19,b20}.
-LLMs have also been integrated into traffic operations and control, enabling applications such as lane change prediction, end-to-end driving, and signal control \cite{b21,b22,b23,b24,b25,b32}.
-Meanwhile, motion pattern-based studies show that human drivers adjust their car-following behavior when interacting with autonomous vehicles \cite{b2,b3}, motion variables can effectively indicate driving style differences \cite{b30}, and motion pattern classifiers can reliably distinguish autonomous vehicles from human-driven vehicles \cite{b6,b33,b34}, providing a foundation for behavior-based vehicle identification.
+In recent years, Large Language Models (LLMs) have been increasingly introduced into the transportation domain, providing new techniques for traffic behavior understanding and analysis \cite{zhang2025ccma,li2026llm}.
+By modeling sequential patterns through natural language representations, LLM-based approaches can transform trajectory modeling problems into sequence prediction tasks by discretizing continuous trajectories into tokens \cite{b16,b17,b18,b19,b20}.
+Furthermore, LLMs have also been integrated into traffic operations and control, enabling applications such as lane-change prediction, end-to-end autonomous driving decision-making, and signal control \cite{b21,b22,b23,b24,b25,b32}.
+Meanwhile, motion pattern-based studies show that human drivers adjust their car-following and lane-changing behavior when interacting with AVs \cite{wang2025impact}.
+Motion-related variables can effectively indicate driving style differences \cite{b30}, and motion pattern classifiers can reliably distinguish AVs from HDVs based on trajectory features \cite{b33,b34}, providing a promising foundation for behavior-based vehicle identification.